 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Briggs & Stratton Corporation's score of 13 is higher than 54% of the industry.
+Briggs & Stratton Corporation's score of 18 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Briggs & Stratton Corporation is not committed to any reduction initiatives we track.
+Briggs & Stratton Corporation is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.